October 2016 Update

-Since opening February of 2008, the United Way St. Croix Valley Food Resource Center has distributed more than 800,644 pounds of food and other products to area pantries, shelters and meal programs in Pierce, Polk and St. Croix Counties.
-That is the equivalent of 616,000 meals for the hungry.
-The majority of the food came from our partner The Emergency Foodshelf Network.
+Since opening February of 2008, The John Coughlin Food & Resource Center has distributed more than 1,032,095 pounds of food and other products to 13 area pantries, a homeless shelter and a domestic abuse shelter in Pierce and St. Croix Counties.
+That is the equivalent of 793,919 meals for the hungry.
+The majority of the food came from our partner The Food Group (formerly The Emergency Foodshelf Network).

 United Way St. Croix Valley works to identify and address the most pressing human needs for the people of Western Wisconsin.
 Food is arguably the most basic need for families and individuals in our community.

 The 13 food pantries serving Pierce and St. Croix Counties have limited space to store necessary food and often the shelves empty out before the need is served.
 Most often there is no place to store perishable food.

 Families and seniors in our communities often face the tough choice between buying food, paying rent or buying prescription medicines.
 And the number of families struggling to meet their basic needs is increasing every week.

 And who are these individuals?
 They are our neighbors: